Les Abymes: Climate

 Les Abymes has a tropical monsoon climate (Köppen climate classification Am).
 The average annual temperature in Les Abymes is 26.7 C. The average annual rainfall is 1557.8 mm with October as the wettest month.
 The temperatures are highest on average in August, at around 28.1 C, and lowest in February, at around 25.0 C. The highest temperature ever recorded in Les Abymes was 34.2 C on 21 July 2001 and 10 August 1995; the coldest temperature ever recorded was 13.0 C on 4 February 1958.

 History

-The islands have been occupied since pre-Columbian times.
+The islands have been occupied since Pre-Columbian era.
 Some remains have been found in the Dothémare area but the most remarkable were those found in Belle Plaine where surveys conducted by the Direction régionale des affaires culturelles (DRAC) in 2006 revealed the existence of a sizeable town dated from 1000 and 1200 AD (Troumassoid culture).

 The first village, located a few kilometres from the current urban centre, was founded in 1691.
 It consisted of a few houses and experienced some development through the cultivation of sugar cane, cocoa, and coffee.
 A Parish Church was built in Les Abymes in 1726.